DataDog/documentation/content/en/agent/logs/proxy.md

 {{% /tab %}}
 {{% tab "HTTPS" %}}

-When the Agent is [configured to send logs through HTTPS][1], use the same [set of proxy settings][2] than the other data types to send logs through a web proxy.
+When the Agent is [configured to send logs through HTTPS][1], use the same [set of proxy settings][2] as the other data types in order to send logs through a web proxy.

 [1]: /agent/logs/?tab=tailexistingfiles#send-logs-over-https
 [2]: /agent/proxy